Gay Conversion Therapy in Australia

 After all it has always been about more than equality.
 We’ve been fighting for our very survival and especially that of the next generation.
 We don’t want even one person to spend one day in the unnecessary internal torment that so many of us lived in for decades.
 And we don’t want any more dead.

-Parts of the essay are from the upcoming book ‘THE QUEST TO CURE QUEERS – Exodus to Nowhere’.
+Parts of the report are from the upcoming book ‘THE QUEST TO CURE QUEERS – Exodus to Nowhere’.
 To be one of the first to be notified of the publication please subscribe HERE.

 Ambassadors & Bridge Builders International (ABBI) receives no government funding – our transformational work can only be achieved with the support of people like you, who believe in the importance of the cause.
 Please consider making a one-off donation or becoming a regular supporter Yes, your donations are tax deductable.
 You can do that HERE NOW.
 Thank you for your gift.